William Herrin's RESUME

 scripting.
 Minor or out of date experience in many others.

 - Robust software development skills.
 I learn new programming languages

-- Expertise in both single-threaded and multi-threaded programming and a strong
+- Expertise in both single-threaded and multi-threaded programming.

 - Experience developing software for MySQL.
 Minor experience with other SQL databases including Postgres, Oracle and Netezza.

 - Extensive Internet-related expertise.

 - Recognized Internet routing expert.
 Strong experience with BGP and

 OSPF.
 Participated in the Internet Research Task Force's Routing

 Research Group.
 Participate in the American Registry for Internet

 Numbers' public policy process.

 - TCP/IP expert including development of software applications using

 IPv4, IPv6, TCP, UDP, IP, ICMP,